OphiuraNull/Unit-Testing-Homework/README.md

 To run tests, use command - mvn clean package jacoco:report - in this directory.
-StringCalculator.java and StringCalaculatorTest.java are the files containing my code. look inside target directory for index.html to view tests
+StringCalculator.java and StringCalculatorTest.java are the files containing my code. look inside target directory for index.html to view tests

 Question details are in the pdf